FabioChiodini/ProjectSpawntck/README.md

 # Add Ons

 ## Istio
-A script is provide to install istio in the Kubernetes cluster.
+A script is provided to install istio in the Kubernetes cluster.

 The code is istiok.sh